numediart/TIPAA-SSL/README.md

 A Flask API is provided to access the modules.

-Examples of client requests are available in ```dummy_client.py``` and ```index.html```
+Examples of client requests are available in ```dummy_client.py```

 The process is in two post requests:
 - Upload an audio file,
 - Call a module, or a lower level function

 ### Upload an audio file with arguments:
-Its filename should be unique not to overwrite a previous one.
-Maybe It would be better to merge both steps in one post request to avoid this problem ?

 ```
-url= "/"
+url= "/upload"
 files = {'file': file}
 ```
+The server returns a random ID "rID" to be used for processing afterwards.

-### Call a module with the audio filename and sentenceID with arguments:
+### Call a module with arguments:
 ```
-module="sentenceStress" # or "wordStress", "iContrast"
+module="sentenceStress" # or "wordStress"
 url= "/flowspeech/"+module
-data={"sentenceID":str(sentenceID), "filename":filename}
+data={"phonetics":phonetics, "rID":rID}
 ```
 An example of feedback for each module: